Do Prenatal Vitamins Deliver Benefits, Even When Not Pregnant? An RD Explains

 Is it safe to take prenatal vitamins when you're not pregnant?

-While prenatal vitamins are helpful to fill nutrient gaps and bump up intake of key nutrients to prepare for or actively support a healthy pregnancy, the higher amounts of some nutrients may make them a less than ideal option for certain individuals to take routinely.
+But remember, they are specifically formulated to help fill nutrient gaps and bump up intake of key nutrients to prepare for or actively support a healthy pregnancy.
+And the higher amounts of some nutrients may make them a less than ideal option for certain individuals to take routinely.

 Prenatal vitamins can be a great way to prepare and nutritionally support the body to safely grow another human.
 For women hoping to conceive, adequate dietary and/or supplemental folate can help promote a healthy pregnancy—especially in the first few weeks of a fetal development, as the need for this essential B vitamin is most critical soon after implantation.*